A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 Article III.
 Membership

 Anyone interested in the education of speakers of other languages in Washington State is eligible for membership.
 A member is a person who has paid his or her dues for the current year.
-There shall be two categories of membership: individual and student.
+There shall be two categories of membership: professional and student.

 Membership rates will be determined by the sitting board and may be reviewed annually.